Keeping your yard in tip-top shape is a hassle, at best, and a nightmare, at worst.

 Cut It Out!

-A lawn mower is equipped with a rotary blade to cut the grass at a speed that has it revolve to do the job finely and evenly.
+A lawn mower is equipped with a rotary blade to cut the grass at a speed that revolves around doing the job finely and evenly.

 As it’s a blade against the soft fibers of the lawn, you can imagine it accomplishes its task easily (unless there’s something wrong with the blade or the engine, that is).